-Paragraphs IG2.56 to IG2.58 provide guidance for applying the requirements of paragraphs 2 and 3 of the instructions for completing Form 47 in the PRA rules.
-They are only relevant to long-term insurance business.
+Paragraphs IG2.56 to IG2.58 are only relevant to long-term insurance business.

 IG2.56 New life insurance premiums are defined in the PRA rules as following:

 'Single premium contracts shall consist of those contracts under which there is no expectation of continuing premiums being paid at regular intervals.
 Additional single premiums paid in respect of existing individual contracts shall be included.